bloominstituteoftechnology/ios-projects/Sprint 6/Module 2-Custom Controls/README.md

 Your project creates a new custom control that allows users to rate items by swiping a finger along a row of stars.
 This project helps you practice the concepts learned in Lambda's iOS module 6.2.

-After completing the lesson material and ht is project, you'll be able to subclass UIControl to develop custom interactions.
+After completing the lesson material and this project, you'll be able to subclass UIControl to develop custom interactions.

 Preview your project: https://youtu.be/kWtJLhX8-gw